pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 1. Switch to `master` branch
 2. Merge in changes from `development`
-1. Run `gulp release-prepare`.
+1. In library, run `gulp release-prepare`.
 This will:
   - Automatically determine the type of release (patch, major, minor)
   - Update the version in `package.json`
   - Update the version in `package.json` for all changed pui modules, and all